2006 Florida Gators football team: South Carolina

 In one of the most anticipated games of the season, former Gator head coach and current Florida quality control assistant Steve Spurrier returned to The Swamp as South Carolina's head coach.
 Spurrier had made two well-received public visits to the stadium earlier in the year as a part of the national championship anniversary celebration and to be enshrined in the Gators' Ring of Honor.

-In a thrilling game, defensive lineman Jarvis Moss blocked an extra point and a potential game winning 48-yard field goal with only eight seconds remaining in the game to ensure a Gator victory.
+In a game, lineman Jarvis Moss blocked an extra point and a potential game winning 48-yard field goal with only eight seconds remaining in the game to ensure a Gator victory.
 Ray McDonald also notably blocked a field goal earlier in the game.

 Leading the Gators on offense was Chris Leak, who with 258 yards passing in the game, eclipsed Danny Wuerffel as the All-Time passing yards leader in Gators history.
 DeShawn Wynn added 86 yards on the ground to help the Gators maintain a steady attack.
 Freshman Tim Tebow continued his strong season, rushing for a 13-yard touchdown which proved to be the game winning score.
 Tebow also converted a critical fourth down play inside Gator territory.
 Kicker Chris Hetland continued to struggle, missing a 28-yard field goal.
 He did, however, kick a 22-yard field goal.

 The Florida Gators take on the Western Carolina Catamounts.